2. Basics of Logic Design

 2.1.
 Boolean Algebra

-We may use Boolean algebra to express, manipulate and potentially simplify logic functions.
-This section serves as a short introduction for some helpful laws of Boolean algebra.
-We’ll proof a few of those laws ourselves.
-For this we use perfect induction and step-by-step apply the axioms given in Table 2.1.1.
+We use Boolean algebra to express, manipulate, and potentially simplify logic functions.
+This section briefly introduces helpful laws of Boolean algebra.
+We’ll prove a few of these laws ourselves.
+To do so, we use perfect induction and apply the axioms in Table 2.1.1 step by step.

-Once accomplished, we accept the remaining laws of Table 2.1.2 and use them to simplify a Boolean expression.
-While our considerations are purely theoretical at this point, it’s key to realize that the functionality of circuits can be expressed through boolean functions.
-Consequently, respective manipulations and optimizations transfer to hardware design.
+Afterward, we accept the remaining laws in Table 2.1.2 and use them to simplify a Boolean expression.
+Although our discussion is theoretical at this point, circuit functionality can be expressed through Boolean functions.
+Consequently, these manipulations and optimizations carry over to hardware design.

 Table 2.1.1 Axioms of Boolean algebra.